An optimal extension theorem for 1-forms and the Lipman-Zariski conjecture: Dropping certain exceptional divisors

-The aim of the present section is to show that if $\omega$ is a logarithmic 1-form on a smooth variety, with poles contained in a divisor that can be contracted to a point, then $\omega$ in fact does not have any poles.
-This was first observed by J.~Wahl in the case of surfaces (see \cite[Lemma 1.3]{Wah85} and \cite[Remark 6.2]{GKK10}).
-Here we extend his argument to arbitrary dimensions by cutting down.
+The aim of the present section is to show that if $\omega$ is a logarithmic $1$-form on a smooth variety whose poles are contained in an exceptional divisor, then $\omega$ in fact does not have any poles.

+\begin{thm}[Dropping exceptional divisors] Let $X$ be a normal variety and $\pi\!: \wt X \to X$ a log resolution.
+Let $E$ be a reduced $\pi$-exceptional divisor.
+Then the natural inclusion map